georgehua/georgehua/README.md

 I have a background in social science and data science.
 I enjoy solving real-world challenges with data-driven analysis.

 In my leisure time, I'm a big fan of science fiction stories.
 For me, exploring the imagined world is adventurous and always the source of creativity.
-My favorite sci-fi movie is *2001: A Space Odyssey*
+My favorite sci-fi movie is *2001: A Space Odyssey* ("My God, it's full of stars."🌟🌟)